Donate to the Israel Hesed Fund

-Home > Clergy > Leading A Virtual Seder: It Really Was Different…And Pretty Great
+Home > Blog > Clergy > Leading A Virtual Seder: It Really Was Different…And Pretty Great

 Some things were pretty similar.
 I woke up early and started to cook.
 I chopped fruit for charoset, while thinking about how I wanted to introduce the seder.
 I shaped matzoh balls and marveled when they fluffed up as they cooked.
 I made my mother’s pesadik muffins, thinking about all the years I would wake up to watch her do the same.
 The day felt like home and tradition.
 It felt like Passover.

 And yet, it was all different, and not in the way our Haggadah asks, “How is this night different from all other nights?”
 Our Passover table, a modern ritualization of the altar at the Temple, looked like a television studio.
 Next to our seder plate sat two computers and a tablet–one to see both of us, one to manage technology, and one for the virtual haggadah we created.
 Above the seder plate, my husband, Rabbi Eric Abbott, rigged his phone so that people would be able to see the symbolism.
 As long as we sat still, and kept everything charging, all would be well.

 Neither of us, I nor my husband, were particularly looking forward to leading a virtual seder.
 Wouldn’t the substitution of a screen for physical family and friends render this holiday profane?
 How could we possibly encourage participation, have that “go-around-the-table-and-read” feel, when none of us were around the same table?
 How could this night possibly be like the Passover we imagine each and every year?

 We spent days creating a virtual haggadah and troubleshooting these questions.
 As we did, the numbers for our 2239 Seder continued to climb.
 By Wednesday evening, we had 150 of the DMV’s twenties and thirties signed up to join in seder with us.